-Plainfield's Trail System is perfect for training for those long distance runs/walks.
-This 15-plus mile trail system includes Vandalia Rail, White Lick Creek, Clarks Creek, Hummel Park loops and Sugar Grove.
+Plainfield's Trail System is perfect for training for those long-distance runs/walks.
+This 15-plus mile trail system includes the Vandalia Rail, White Lick Creek, Clarks Creek, Hummel Park and Sugar Grove loops.
 All trails are paved so it's also ideal for cycling and skating.
 Click here for maps.

 Hendricks County also offers short distance trails.
 A .78-mile loop surrounds Williams Park in Brownsburg.
 This course is suitable for beginners who prefer to alternate between walking and running.
 Arbuckle Acres Park, 200 N. Green St., Brownsburg, offers a 1.3-mile paved, walking trail that runs along White Lick Creek.

 This is one of the main reasons I enjoy exercising outdoors.
 Hendricks County prides itself on providing beautiful, well-kept and clean parks and trails.
-Although they are beautiful year round, the surroundings are intensified during the fall months.
-McCloud Nature Park is a must see in the fall!
-Participating in the Fall Colors Run trail run/walk is the perfect opportunity to view fall foliage and also support the Parks Foundation of Hendricks County.
+No matter the season, there is always natural beauty to view!

-Children all over Hendricks County enjoy the many playgrounds, splash pads, basketball courts, creeks and fishing ponds located within/near parks and trails.
+Children enjoy the many playgrounds, splash pads, basketball courts, creeks and fishing ponds located within/near parks and trails.
 Take time after a family run/walk/bike ride to check out these fun amenities.

-My children love "Blast Off" playground and "The Watermill" splash pad at Williams Park.
-Other popular playgrounds include Washington Township Community Park, Hummel Park, and Arbuckle Acres.
+Other popular playgrounds include Washington Township Community Park, Hummel Park and Arbuckle Acres.
 Avon Town Hall Park features a 9-acre fishing lake, and a 5.5-acre fishing pond is located in Sodalis Nature Park, 7700 S. County Road 975 East, Plainfield.

-The majority of parks/trails in the county are either located on or near a main thoroughfare.
-Also, plenty of parking is always available.
+The majority of parks/trails in the county are either located on or near a main thoroughfare with plenty of parking available.